hagbard-c/snom-robotic-arm-remote-control/README.md

 ### Web server
 To deliver the xml/php-files to the phone we need a web server with php.
-I use [lighttpd](https://www.lighttpd.net/) because its small an fast but for sure u can use [Apache](https://httpd.apache.org/) or [nginx](https://nginx.org) if u want.
+I use [lighttpd](https://www.lighttpd.net/) because its small and fast but for sure u can use [Apache](https://httpd.apache.org/) or [nginx](https://nginx.org) if u want.

 Install lighttpd + php and reload lighttpd:
 ```Shell